Comparison of AI generated floor plans versus professional architectural 3D rendering

 Why Top US Real Estate Firms Still Use Professional 3D Artists

 The luxury residential market in the United States is brutally competitive.
-Developers competing for high-net-worth buyers can’t afford visual mediocrity.
-They need renderings that don’t just show a space—they need to sell a lifestyle, convey materiality, and demonstrate obsessive attention to detail.
+Developers competing for high net worth buyers cannot afford visual mediocrity.
+They need renderings that do not just show a space; they need to sell a lifestyle, convey materiality, and demonstrate obsessive attention to detail.

 Detail Hierarchy: What Separates Premium from Generic